jaseknighter/krill/README.md

 #### mod matrix menu options
-the mod matrix allows any parameter to be used to modulate any other parameter

-e1 navigates between the 5 menus
+the mod matrix has 5 menus (e1 navigates between them):

-there are 5 menus on the sequencer screen:

 1. *row/col* (patchpoint navigator)
   e2/e3 navigates the patchpoint matrix. a dot will appear in the center of the patchpoints to show the row and column that is currently selected.

-  note: when other menus are selected k1+e2 and k1+e3 are used to navigate the patchpoint matrix.
+  note: when other menus are active, k1+e2 and k1+e3 are used to navigate the patchpoint matrix.

 2. *in/out* (input/output selection)
   e2/e3 selects the input/output for the selected patchpoint matrix row/column